xcp-ng/xcp-ng-org/docs/project/development-process/build-system.md

     * Command to downgrade in case of issues.
     * What to test.
     * Is a reboot required...
-  * For better visibility of the update candidate, also create a GitHub issue, such as <https://github.com/xcp-ng/xcp/issues/154>.
-Add it to the [team board](https://github.com/orgs/xcp-ng/projects/2) in column "Update candidate".

 ## Special case: new packages
 Importing new packages requires extra steps.